 Live life large at this sleek Chelsea hideaway, a Kimpton hotel.
 Amenities include a nightly wine hour to get you in the mood, a smartphone app that allows you to order in-room while out on the town, personal assistant services, free wi-fi, a 24-hour fitness center, and a full-service spa.
 Not only is Eventi gay-friendly, it's also pet-friendly.
 Guest rooms provide generous city views through floor-to-ceiling windows.
 The sexy Cityview Deluxe King is a 300-square-footer with high ceilings, custom Frette linens, a posh marble bathroom with dual showerheads, C.O.
 Bigelow bath amenities, terry robes, and a fully-stocked, gourmet honor bar.

 It may be hard for any hotel to top Robert de Niro’s place.
 The actor’s own penchant for perfectionism is embodied here in downtown Manhattan to the extent that he may well be accused of being the world’s first method hotelier.
-Sparing no expense (and likely neither will you), his TriBeCa hideaway has a zoom lens trained on all the finer details.
-Eight floors include thirty-foot atelier windows, floors and doors of reclaimed wood, silk Tibetan rugs, English leather settees, Italian Carrara marble, Moroccan tiles, and Duxiana beds.
+Sparing no expense (and likely neither will you), this TriBeCa hideaway has a zoom lens trained on all the finer details.
+Eight floors include thirty-foot atelier windows, floors, and doors of reclaimed wood, silk Tibetan rugs, English leather settees, Italian Carrara marble, Moroccan tiles, and Duxiana beds.
 A 250-year-old, pine-and-bamboo structure transported from Kyoto and was reassembled to house its sensual Shibui spa and sexy pool.
 Adjacent Locanda Verde offers tasty Italian fare.

 If The Jetsons ever docked their spaceship in NYC, they'd bunk at this innovative, future-forward Times Square-area hotel.
 There’s automated check-in and out, the world’s only robotic luggage concierge, and something they call Mission Control on the expansive fourth floor, which holds the DohYO restaurant, bars, comfy lounge areas, and the largest hotel terrace in NYC.
 After a refreshing morning shower, meet on four for complimentary tea, coffee, and muffins and plot the day’s itinerary.
 Every floor in Yotel has its own galley stocked with complimentary hot drinks and a food-to-go menu.
 Minuscule but stylish “cabins” proffer organic mattresses and stunning city views.
 So go see a Broadway show steps away in the Theatre District, and hang out in Mission Control till bedtime.